daos-stack/daos/src/control/README.md

 root$ orterun -np 1 -c 1 --hostfile hostfile --enable-recovery --allow-run-as-root --report-uri /tmp/urifile daos_server -c 1
 ```

-DAOSShell (the client application) is to be run as a standard, unprivileged user.
+daos_shell (the management tool to exercise the client api) is to be run as a standard, unprivileged user.
 The shell can be used to connect to and interact with the gRPC server (running on port 10000 by default) as follows:
 ```
-$ projects/daos_m/install/bin/DAOSShell
+$ projects/daos_m/install/bin/daos_shell
 DAOS Management Shell
 >>> connect -t '127.0.0.1:10000'
 >>> help